Snowsoul/YouTubeTV-Controller/README.md

 # YouTubeTV-Controller
-A Google Chrome extension to enable control the YouTubeTV website using an XBox Controller.
+A Google Chrome extension to enable control over the YouTubeTV website using an XBox Controller.